How To Keep Your Children Active During The Lockdown

 ● Structure.
 Develop a daily routine for them and try to stick to it.
 Assign certain hours for schoolwork, chores, TV and sleep in order to emulate the structure they would normally experience during a school week.
 This leaves less time for apathy or negative mental talk.

 ● Up their responsibilities.
 By creating an atmosphere of “we’re all in this together”, you can help your teen take more responsibility with helping out around the house.
-By assisting with more chores, they’ll be
+By assisting with more chores, they’ll be more physically active

 and engaged.